Zen Wong

-Zen Wong (俊倩; born 30 July 1993), also known as Zen Jun Qian is a Malaysian-born Chinese singer-songwriter, actress and an event planner.
-Graduated from Taylor's University Lakeside Campus in Malaysia with a Bachelor's (HONS) degree in Mass Communication major in Broadcasting in additional to a minor in Advertising.
+Zen Wong (俊倩; born 30 July 1993), also known as Zen Jun Qian, is a Malaysian-born Chinese singer-songwriter, actress and an event planner.
+Graduated from Taylor's University Lakeside Campus in Malaysia with a Bachelor's (HONS) degree in Mass Communication major in Broadcasting in addition to a minor in Advertising.
 In 2013, Zen Wong, made her debut as a professional singer with her release of her first single "Know Me", which successfully drew attention from the local music industry and with her striking red hair image.
 In 2014, she won the "NEWAY Top 10 Local Hits Music Most Popularity Award" with her debut single "Know Me" at the "NEWAY Music Awards".
 She had also subsequently won the "People's Choice Most Outstanding New Artist Award" and the "Best Online Popularity Award".

 In May 2015, she was invited to sing in the opening act for a famous American singer, Demi Lovato concert in Malaysia.
 Within two years of her debut, Zen has also delivered many notable achievements, including being shortlisted for the Best New Artist at the Malaysia PWH Music Award, the most iconic music award in the Malaysian music industry.